devopesj/shell-scripting/README.md

 In Redhat, sh and bash are the same.

 That's why even for bash we are giving an extension of .sh

+_____________

+Scripts can be exectued wit hthe interpreter directly

+sh 02-print.sh

+NOTE: Assume the script has a she-bang and the above method of executing the script will override the she-bangs interpreter

+or we can provide executable permission and then execute it chmond ugo+x 02-print.sh chmod +x 02-print.sh

+./02-print.sh